The purpose of this section is to explain how the Gift Aid scheme works in particular situations.

 Any in-year or end of year letters should remind the individual that if they have not paid sufficient tax then they need to pay the shortfall to HMRC or tell the charity not to claim Gift Aid on the donations.
 The charity must use these template letters when writing to the individual.
 Charities are free to add additional information to the letters or alter the opening and closing sections but the words in italics must be used.

-If there is a further sale in the year that raises net sales proceeds
+If there is a further sale in the year that raises net sales proceeds of

-she wants to keep any of the proceeds.
+to keep any of the proceeds.

 If Sam asked for a letter at the end of the year informing her of the total amounts raised from her donations then the charity would send a letter after 5 April informing her of the total raised.